Configure connections to OpenTelemetry compatible platforms

 Datadog

-To send OpenTelemetry data to Datadog via Grepr, configure your integration with Datadog's OTLP endpoint and required headers.
+To send OpenTelemetry data to Datadog from Grepr, configure your integration to use the Datadog OTLP endpoint and required headers.

 Integration Configuration: